 What is a Bunion?

-A bunion (medically referred to as hallux valgus deformity) is recognized as the enlargement of the joint at the base of the big toe that typically results in pain, swelling, and redness in the area.
-The big toe itself is forced inward, toward the other toes as the joint is forced in the other direction creating a large abnormal bump on the outside edge of the big toe that reshapes the profile of the foot.
+Bunions are common and painful.
+If you are ready to get rid of the pain and the ugly toes, call American Foot and Leg where Loren K. Colon, DPM, FACFAS, Jeffrey P. Flash, DPM, FACFAS, or a member of their awesome team will diagnose your problem and suggest a solution to alleviate your pain.
+A bunion, medically referred to as hallux valgus deformity, is recognized as the enlargement of the joint at the base of the big toe that typically results in pain, swelling, and redness in the area.
+The big toe itself is forced inward, toward the other toes and the joint is forced in the other direction creating a large abnormal bump on the outside edge of the big toe that reshapes the profile of the foot.
 This leads to crowding of the other toes.
-Though less common, the formation of a bunion on your smallest, pinkie, toe (known as a bunionette or tailor’s bunion) can occur.
+Though less common, the formation of a bunion on your smallest toe known as a bunionette or tailor’s bunion can occur.

 What Causes Bunions?